 I have a co-worker from India who is vegetarian but does not eat onions and garlic.
 I’d like to invite him and his wife to dinner one of these days.
 Now the problem is I have no idea how to make anything without onion and/or garlic!
 They are very strict about their food.
 Help!
 I want to serve at least three entrees and rice and/or roti.
 Can you give me suggestions and/or recipes?

 Dear Confused Cook,

 Add in some Rotis and/or Puris, a Raita, salad and Papad, and there you have it CC, a wonderful, Jain accommodated hearty meal!
 For dessert, I suggest one of my favourites – Gajar Halwa which is sort of like a carrot pudding, best eaten warm.

 Do you have any trouble planning a menu or fixing a meal?
 I’m only a few lines away…

-Heat oil in a deep non-stick pan and sauté cumin, fennel, and coriander seeds in hot oil till they start to sizzle.
+- Heat oil in a deep non-stick pan and sauté cumin, fennel, and coriander seeds till they start to sizzle.
 Add in spices powders, tomatoes and season with salt.
 Fry for a few minutes till the tomatoes start to soften and pulp, and mix well with the spices.

 NOTE: For a vegan version, substitute paneer with firm tofu.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat